cri-o/cri-o/docs/crio.8.md

        be enabled for testing purposes**.
 For increased security, users should add their CA to their system's list of trusted CAs instead of using '--insecure-registry'. (default: [])

+**--irqbalance-config-file**="": The irqbalance service config file which is used by the crio runtime. (default: /etc/sysconfig/irqbalance)

 **--listen**="": Path to the CRI-O socket (default: /var/run/crio/crio.sock)